-for the real artist's works.175 Market-substitutional copying generally does not qualify as a fair use, but in this instance the substitution results from emulating style, rather than incorporating portions of the inputted works into the outputs.
+for the real artist's works.
+The outputs from emulating style, rather than incorporating portions of the inputted works into the outputs.
 Indeed, we have posited that the outputs may not even be prima facie infringing.
 On the other hand, the AI system would not be able to imitate a given artist's style had it not first copied a great number of that artist's works.
 The outputs, even if hewing to the "style" side of the "style/expression" divide, moreover may compete with the artist's future prospects: why pay an artist to create a work when one can request an image-generation program to create a similar substitute for free (or for the usage or subscription cost of the service)?
 But this substitution effect may not be cognizable under factor four of section 107, which inquires into the effect on the market for or value of the copyrighted work (i.e., the works copied into the system), not the market for or value of the artist's present and future oeuvre in general.